 Infrastructure is fundamental to our economy and society.
 It is one of the 10 pillars of the UK’s Industrial Strategy.

 Long linear assets (LLAs) are major components of this infrastructure.
 They are fundamental to delivering critical services over long distances.
 Roads, railways, pipelines and flood protection structures are key to our continued prosperity.

-Failure of these assets is commonplace.
-The cost of failure is high, and vulnerability to these failures is significant.
+Asset failure is commonplace, with a high cost of failure, and vulnerability to these failures is significant.
 Unanticipated failures cause severe disruption and damage to reputation.

 Current approaches to design and asset management perpetuate this situation.
 They are based on past experience and cannot be extrapolated to future performance.